wannoye/UC-Enrollment-Samples/README.md

 ## "vcs_audit.sh" Bash Script:

-Bash script was written to audit Cisco VCS / Expressway devices before enrollment.
+Script was written to audit Cisco VCS / Expressway devices before enrollment.
 Script status is printed to the terminal, output data is parsed and saved in a .csv file.
 An optional perameter was created to only collect device warnings if needed.
 The following checks are performed: